Updated: Jan 4

 We couldn't help but feel that 'grand narratives' we had grown up with had let us down.
 At best they were incomplete and at worst, utterly misleading.

-This became the raison d'être for us to pick up our pens and sharpen our pencils to start working on Willow the Wonderer - a story that planted seeds of wisdom, a story that we wish we'd grown up with.
+This became the raison d'être for us to pick up our pens and sharpen our pencils to start working on Willow the Wonderer - a a story that we wish we'd grown up with.

 On reflection I think the biggest issue with the grand narratives in our societies is they only tell one side of the story; the emphasis it seems more often than not is on finding fulfillment through 'acquiring' things, whether it be wealth, property or relationships.